artemkv/fsharp_examples/README.md

     | None, Some args -> None
     | None, None -> None

-// This time you can just map,
-// but notice you didn't have all arguments
-// so instead of final result, you got partially applied functions let partiallyApplied =
+let partiallyApplied =
     getCustomerFirstName 123 |> map getFullName

-// Now you cannot map anymore because
-// partionally applied on optional type,
-// functions become optional too.
-It's contagious let finalResult =
+let finalResult =
     getCustomerLastName 123 |> apply partiallyApplied